roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Dan's shaft was throbbing and hard inside her, his balls slapping loudly against the lips of her pussy.
 Each thrust reverberated through the petite cheerleader; the force of both of their bodies, her bucking against him, him pulling her towards him as she slammed his cock deep in her twat.
 The pleasure of his fucking was mixing with the throbbing lust in her clit, and Trisha was now wildly kneading into it, moaning and crying out in pleasure as each tweak sent a stab of carnal pleasure through her body, her back arched as she bent over the railing, on tip-toes in her heels, her legs straining.
 Further and further, her lust pushed through her, and each thrust of Dan's dick pumped it even deeper, towards its goal, until finally...

  "OHHHHHHHH Y-YEEESSSSS!!!!"
 The cheerleader's scream ripped through the night, echoing across the street, as loud and wild as her orgasm was fierce.
 Trisha was thrashing and grinding against Dan with an incredible strength, lost to the hot, electric waves of pleasure that coursed through her.
 The sexual energy that had been building up in her the entire night finally burst through, like a wave of fire, coursing through her body, overwhelming her, reducing her to nothing but a body lost in carnal pleasure.
 The cheerleader was quivering within her lust, her legs trembling as she stood on the balcony, her back arched and rigid, her chest heaving as she gasped for breath in between screams.
 At that moment, her trembling fingers lost their grip on the railing, and Trisha collapsed against Dan, her heels scraping on the pavement as she lost her balance.
 But even as she tumbled back into him, Trisha's mind barely even registered it; all she could think about was the feeling of her climax surging through her, wave after wave of pleasure, blasting her body with hot lust, finally satisfying her after so long.
-Report_Story #4